remiblancher/qpki/docs/HSM.md

 **Security guarantee**: QPKI never accesses or exports private keys stored in an HSM.
 All cryptographic operations are delegated to the HSM.

+**Security invariant**: The signing algorithm is selected by QPKI policy and certificate profiles, never inferred from the HSM key type.

 > **Status**: HSM support is currently under development.
 The PKCS#11 integration is designed but not yet fully implemented.

 ## Architecture